 In some cases, the P0122 trouble code is an intermittent problem.
 You may find the code clears initially, only to recur a few days or weeks down the line.
 In these cases, drivers often don’t experience any symptoms aside from those associated with the failsafe mode.
 This typically indicates a wiring issue.
 Re-check all the wiring around the TPS.
 If you can’t identify the specific problem, you may want to replace the entire harness.

 Common Mistakes To Avoid While Diagnosing The P0122 Code

 Many inexperienced mechanics simply replace the throttle position sensor before they’ve verified this is the problem.
 Make sure you thoroughly inspect all the wires and connectors around the sensor before you replace any components.
 This will ensure you fix the entire problem.

 Tips To Avoid P0122 In The Future

-This code most commonly triggers after the throttle position sensor is replaced or adjusted, as a result of incorrect installation.
-Make sure you’re careful to correctly install any new components.
+This code most commonly triggers after the throttle position sensor is replaced or adjusted due to incorrect installation.
+Make sure you’re careful to install any new components correctly.
 This includes checking that all wires and connections are secure.
 The wires of the throttle position sensor can be damaged by rubbing against the wiring harness.
-Double check the placement of the wires every time you install, replace, or adjust the sensor.
+Double-check the placement of the wires every time you install, replace, or adjust the sensor.
 Damaged wires are one of the main causes of TPS trouble codes, including P0122.